protontypes/open-sustainable-technology/README.md

 - [windrose](https://github.com/python-windrose/windrose) - A graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
 - [SHARPy](https://github.com/ImperialCollegeLondon/sharpy) - Simulation of High Aspect Ratio airplanes and wind turbines in Python.
 - [WindSE](https://github.com/NREL/WindSE) - A python package that uses a FEniCS backend to perform wind farm simulations and optimization.
+- [WEIS](https://github.com/WISDEM/WEIS) - WEIS is a framework that combines multiple tools to enable design optimization of floating offshore wind turbines.

 ### Hydro Energy